-Any request for a passenger assistant must be supported with detailed evidence that shows the risk to the child or others.
-The evidence provided must include a risk assessment compiled by the council in partnership with the school or education setting and or medical professionals.
-In the case of behavioural needs, include details of strategies that could be used to support the young person.
+Any request for an individual passenger assistant must be supported with detailed evidence that shows the risk to the child or others.
+The evidence provided must include a risk assessment compiled by the council in partnership with the school or education setting and medical professionals.
+In the case of behavioural needs, it should include details of strategies that could be used to support the young person.

-The requirement for a passenger assistant will be reviewed every 6 months and the need may change as the child gets older.
+The requirement for a passenger assistant will be reviewed every 6 months.

 Passenger assistant duties include:

 - supervising children during travel

 - helping children board and leave the vehicle